timescale/docs/timescaledb/how-to-guides/replication-and-ha/about-ha.md

 replicas.
 Having a replica (or many) can significantly reduce RTO, as there is already an up-to-date, running database that can take over.

-Timescale Cloud customers can enable a high availability (HA) replica for their single-node services.
-These replicas are asynchronous.
-In the event of a primary going down, the replica automatically assumes the role of primary, and a new standby replica is created.
-WAL segments are retrieved from S3 and replayed on the "new" primary to account for any lag at the time of failure.
-Due to their asynchronous nature, it is possible that not all WALs produced by the primary were shipped to S3 at the point of failure, meaning there may be some data loss.
-Connections to the primary will be closed and should be reopened by the client.
-The entire promotion and switchover process should only take a matter of seconds.
-Timescale Cloud does not currently offer synchronous replicas.

-High Availability (HA) replicas also provide protection against Availability Zone outages.
-Replicas are automatically created in a different AZ than the primary.

 # Zonal Redundancy
 While the public cloud is highly reliable, entire portions of the cloud may be unavailable at times.
 Timescale Cloud does not protect against Availability Zone